 Fighting for worker justice in the global economy.

-Dec 19, 2013 -- In response to pressure from ILRF, USLEAP and allies, Rainforest Alliance announced earlier this week that it will decertify the Tres Hermanas plantations due to management’s ongoing campaign of discrimination and harassment against members of the SITRAINBA union.
-This victory would not have been possible without thousands of actions from people dedicated to promoting labor rights in Latin America. ...Read more »
+Dec 19, 2013 -- In response to pressure from ILRF, USLEAP and allies, Rainforest Alliance announced earlier this week that it will decertify the Tres Hermanas plantations due to management’s ongoing campaign of discrimination and harassment against members of the SITRAINBA union. ...Read more »

 Nov 16, 2013 -- Oscar López Triviño was murdered on Nov.
 9 in the Colombian city of Bugalagrande a day after he and other members of his union, SINALTRAINAL, received death threats from paramilitaries.
 The union had been on hunger strike at Nestlé beginning Nov.
 5. ...Read more »